hbk93/IP-Week3/README.md

 #### By Harry Bett
 ## Description
 * This is a landing page for fictional studio dubbed Delani Studio.
 It has a Welcome section, About Us section, Portfolio among others.
+## Setup/Installation Requirements
+* Run the URL on your browser